havard/node-openid/README.md

 If you use [`npm`](http://npmjs.org), simply do `npm install openid`.

-Otherwise, you can grab the code from [GitHub](https://github.com/havard/node-openid) and
+Otherwise, you can grab the code from [GitHub](https://github.com/havard/node-openid).

 ## Examples

-Instead of walking through step-by-step, here's a very simple server using OpenID for node.js for authentication:
+Here's a very simple server using OpenID for Node.js for authentication:

 ```javascript
 var openid = require('openid');